clydemcqueen/ardusub_surftrak/lua/README.md

-# Surftrak Lua Script
+# Surftrak Lua Scripts

-The [surftrak_buttons.lua](surftrak_buttons.lua) script allows you to use the joystick to set the rangefinder target to a specific value, and to increment or decrement that value.
+There are 2 surftrak Lua scripts.
+Both scripts let you set the rangefinder target to a specific value (e.g., 100cm) and to increment or decrement the rangefinder target by a specific amount (e.g., 10cm).
+The 2 scripts differ in how they respond to pilot overrides.

+The [surftrak_buttons.lua](surftrak_buttons.lua) script will set or adjust the  rangefinder target only when you press the buttons.
+If you move the sub up or down using the vertical stick, surftrak will automatically adjust the rangefinder target to maintain the new altitude.
+If you want to set the target to 100cm again you can press the button again.

+In some situations you may need to apply a fair amount of yaw or sway thrust to counteract currents, and so you may end up moving the vertical stick by accident.
+Or you may be moving over a very dynamic seafloor where you have to move up and down fairly often.
+In both cases you may need to pay close attention to the rangefinder target and be ready to restore it to 100cm as soon as possible.

+The [surftrak2.lua](surftrak2.lua) script lets you specify a _desired_ target, and it will constantly update the _current_ rangefinder target as needed, simplifying the process of maintaining a constant distance to the seafloor.

 > This is experimental and subject to change!

-> Be careful using this script!
+> Be careful!
 The sub will move at PILOT_SPEED_DN/UP cm / second to achieve the rangefinder target.
 > Even with reasonable settings (PILOT_SPEED_DN = 50 cm/s) I recommend diving under pilot control until you are fairly
 > close to the target, then using the script to set the target exactly.